Lou Gehrig: Film and other media

-Gehrig starred in the 1938 20th Century Fox movie Rawhide, playing himself in his only feature-film appearance.
+Gehrig starred in the 1938 20th Century Fox film Rawhide, playing himself in his only feature-film appearance.
+At the beginning of the film, Gehrig spoke words which would soon take on a certain poignancy.
+He states that he is through with baseball.
+A journalist says that he'll miss the crowds, the cheering, the excitement.
+Gehrig replies: "That's just what I want to get away from.
+I had all of that.
+I'm going to wallow in peace and quiet for the rest of my life.
+I'm going to hang up my spikes for a swell old pair of carpet slippers."
 In 2006, researchers presented a paper to the American Academy of Neurology, reporting on an analysis of Rawhide and photographs of Gehrig from the 1937–1939 period, to ascertain when he began to show visible symptoms of ALS.
-They concluded that while atrophy of hand muscles could be detected in 1939 photographs of him, no such abnormality was visible at the time Rawhide was made in January 1938.
-"Examination of Rawhide showed that Gehrig functioned normally in January 1938", the report concluded.
+They concluded that while atrophy of hand muscles could be detected in 1939 photographs of him, no such abnormality was visible at the time Rawhide was shot in January 1938.
+"Examination of Rawhide showed that Gehrig functioned normally in January 1938," the report concluded.